Dishonoured Cheque- What Are Cheque Bounce Charges?

 What is the new rule for cheque bounce?

-RBI issued the latest cheque bounce notice in August of 2021, which states the following:
+The RBI issued the latest cheque bounce notice in August of 2021, which states the following:

 How can I avoid paying a cheque bounce charge?

-• Verify the information on the cheque
+• Check the details on the cheque

 • Communicate with the recipient